ABOUT

 Fabrication

-My fabrication techniques are the result of over two years of self-directed experimentation.
-I source discarded motherboards and hard drives from online resellers and personally dismantle every component, harvesting the platters and stripping the circuit boards by hand.
+My fabrication process is the result of over three years of self-directed experimentation.
+I source discarded motherboards and hard drives from online resellers and dismantle every component by hand — harvesting the platters, stripping the circuit boards, prepping materials with heat and wet sanding.
+Each piece is precision-cut on a scroll saw, fit-checked on a grinding station, and mounted on cut-to-fit sheet aluminum.

 Exhibition History

-1. 2025
+1. 2026

 Red Dot Miami, Miami Art Week